-Decision tables with compound outputs support only the following hit policies: Unique, Any, Priority, First, Outputorder, Rule order and Collect without operator, because the collect operator is undefined over multiple outputs.
-Decision tables with compound outputs support only the following hit policies: Unique, Any, Priority, First, Output order, Rule order and Collect without operator, because the collect operator is undefined over multiple out ignores rule annotations of which there may be multiple regardless of the hit policy specified.
+Decision tables with compound outputs support only the following hit policies: Unique, Any, Priority, First, Output-order, Rule order and Collect without operator, because the collect operator is undefined over multiple outputs.
+Decision tables with compound outputs support only the following hit policies: Unique, Any, Priority, First, Output order, Rule order and Collect without operator, because the collect operator is undefined over multiple outputs.
+This restriction ignores rule annotations of which there may be multiple regardless of the hit policy specified.